MENTOR ME CAREERS

 General Financial Modeling Interview Questions

-Income statement, Balance sheet and cash flow statement
+Income statement, Balance sheet and cash flow statement.
+Performance, status till date, and performance in cash.

-Hence the Income statement basically runs on the philosophy of Revenue-Expenses= Profit
+Hence the Income statement basically runs on the philosophy of Revenue-Expenses= Profit.

-The cash flow on the other hand is like a reconciliation of Income statement to cash by using the changes in balance sheet items.
+The cash flow on the other hand is like a reconciliation of Income statement to cash by using the changes in balance sheet items

-For example: If we sold 5 items worth $10, but the buyer would be us in the future then $50 gets booked in revenue( basis the accrual system of accounting).
-However in cash flow statement revenue needs to be converted to cash.
+For example: 5 items sold worth $10, but the buyer would be you in the future then $50 gets booked in revenue ( basis the accrual system of accounting).
+However in cash flow statement you need to be convert revenue into cash.

 So we take the $50 and find what changed in accounts receivable(credit sales).
 Hence if the credit sales in the previous year was $10 and in the current year is $60.
 That means the change is $-50.
-So the cash revenue =$50(Income statement)- ( $10-$50) change in accounts receivable.
+So the cash revenue =$50(Income statement)- ( $10-$50) change in accounts receivable

 FINANCIAL MODELING INTERVIEW QUESTIONS